 I come from a sports background, and I love both playing sports and photographing them.
 A majority of the time I spend behind a camera is at a sporting event.
-I just can’t get enough of the emotion and the incredible moments I get to capture.
+I just can’t get enough of the Rubber Bark and the incredible moments I get to capture.

 When I found out I was selected to be a Snowden photography intern, I was a bit apprehensive.
 I didn’t have a ton of non-sports photojournalism experience.
 Sure, I had photographed a few political rallies and features.
 But the images from those assignments weren’t what I would consider good enough to be published in The Register-Guard.
 For this internship, I knew I was going to have put sports aside and pull my focus over to traditional photojournalism.

 In the months leading up to the internship, I began reading through editions of The Register-Guard to get a sense for the style and quality of images it publishes.
 I found out that The Guard has an excellent team of photographers in Chris Pietsch, Brian Davies and Andy Nelson.
 I was excited to work with them and planned to do my best to match the quality of their work.